LAST UPDATED ON March 8, 2023

 GoTo Connect

-GoTo Connect is one of the best alternatives to Nextiva because it’s very easy to implement without making too many changes at the backend.
-LogMeIn, the Boston, Massachusetts-based company, has been offering remote collaboration tools since 2003 and it was rebranded as GoTo in 2022 in order to streamline its product lineup.
+GoTo Connect is one of the best Nextiva alternatives.
+It’s effortless to implement without making too many backend changes.
+LogMeIn, the Boston, Massachusetts-based company, has provided remote collaboration tools since 2003.
+It rebranded to GoTo in 2022 to streamline its product lineup.

-Part of the GoTo line of business and productivity apps, GoTo Connect offers a seamless UI, easy implementation, real-time collaboration features, and pricing flexibility.
-From existing number porting, call routing, international calling, and call switching, to analytics, integrations, whispering, and barging—it covers all the essential features you need to improve sales productivity and boost employee productivity.
+As part of the GoTo line of business and productivity apps, GoTo Connect offers a seamless UI, easy implementation, real-time collaboration features, and pricing flexibility.
+From porting existing numbers, call routing, international calling, and call switching to analytics, integrations, whispers, and barging, it covers all the essential features you need to improve sales productivity and boost morale.

-What makes GoTo Connect unique is the number of features it offers in the base plan compared to Nextiva.
-So if you’re running a small team, you’d save much more with GoTo Connect.
+What makes GoTo Connect unique is its number of features on the base plan compared to Nextiva.
+If you’re running a small team, you’ll save a lot more with GoTo Connect.

 Best GoTo Connect Features